 Content

 Provide the greatest detail for public hearings and final actions by the Planning Commission; moderate detail for post-hearing work sessions; and the least detail for briefings and other work sessions.
 With this outline as a guide, summarize what was said and provide a concise record of what was done.
-If a Planning Commissioner would like a particular statement to be place in the minutes, he/she should state that for the record.
+If a Planning Commissioner would like a particular statement to be placed in the minutes, he/she should state that for the record.

 For staff presentations, summarize only new information not in the written staff report.